tsathishkumar/MySController-rs/README.md

 [![Build Status](https://travis-ci.org/tsathishkumar/MySController-rs.svg?branch=master)](https://travis-ci.org/tsathishkumar/MySController-rs) [ ![Download](https://api.bintray.com/packages/tsathishkumar/MySController-rs/mys-controller-rs/images/download.svg) ](https://bintray.com/tsathishkumar/MySController-rs/mys-controller-rs/_latestVersion)
-# MyRController
+# MySController-rs
-Proxy controller for MySensors.
+Proxy controller for MySensors written in Rust lang.
 It is to perform OTA firmware updates, and proxy all other requests to the actual controllers like homeassist.
 Mainly to add OTA support for homeassist controller, but can work with any other controllers.

 This server acts as a proxy between Gateway and the Controller.
 Both might be either connected through a serial port or a TCP connection.